-Department of Defense Directory of Early Intervention, Special Education and Related Services in OCONUS Communities This directory is intended to assist the medical and educational assignment coordinators with identifying those military communities OCONUS with pre-established programs or services for children with special needs.
-Note: The OCONUS Directory does not identify pre-established programs or services for special medical needs.
+Department of Defense Directory of Early Intervention, Special Education and Related Services in OCONUS Communities This directory is intended to assist medical and educational assignment coordinators with identifying military communities outside the continental United States with preestablished programs or services for children with special needs.
+Note: The OCONUS directory does not identify preestablished programs or services for special medical needs.

-Education Directory for Children With Special Needs This directory provides useful information for military families about national and local resources for early intervention (infant and toddlers) and special education (school-aged children) services.
+Education Directory for Children With Special Needs This directory provides useful information for military families about national and local resources for early intervention (infant and toddlers) and special education (school-age children) services.
 The directory provides the following information:

-Educational and Developmental Intervention Services The military medical departments provide early intervention services to infants and toddlers from birth up to 3 years of age who are eligible to attend a Department of Defense school.
-The military medical departments also provide related services to eligible children in locations outside the continental United States where the DoD Education Activity is responsible for educational services.
-The Army, Navy and Marine Corps each have their own programs.
+Educational and Developmental Intervention Services TheThe military medical departments provide early intervention services to infants and toddlers from birth up to 3 years of age who are eligible to attend a Department of Defense school.
+The military medical departments also provide related services to eligible children in OCONUS locations where the Department of Defense Education Activity is responsible for educational services.
+The Army, Marine Corps and Navy each have their own programs.

-National Association of State Directors of Special Education, Inc. This association strives to improve educational services and outcomes for students with disabilities throughout the United States, federal territories and the Republic of Palau, the Federated States of Micronesia and the Republic of the Marshall Islands.
+National Association of State Directors of Special Education This association strives to improve educational services and outcomes for students with disabilities throughout the United States, federal territories and the Republic of Palau, the Federated States of Micronesia and the Republic of the Marshall Islands.
 The website provides information on current projects, publications, events and links to additional resources.
 The website has contact information and links to websites for each state’s director of special education.